 Organizational skills are in great demand.
 Companies are living things that have their own momentum.
 Unfortunately, left unattended, that momentum will trend toward chaos and disorder.
 An organized employee can positively impact an entire company and help it to stay on the right track.

 Teamwork is critical in most organizations.
 Do you work well with others, both offline and online?
-If so, those collaborative skills will be highly appreciated by any employer lucky enough to have you.
+If so, those collaboration skills will be highly appreciated by any employer lucky enough to have you.

 When it comes to personal traits, these five are among the most prized for employers and hiring managers.

 Honesty is among the most important qualities and skills any person can have.
 It means not only telling the truth but avoiding omissions of pertinent information.
 Every employer wants honesty.

 While it is true that many companies are no longer as loyal as they were in the past, that doesn’t mean that loyalty is obsolete.
 In fact, employers still prize loyalty from their employees.

 Are you someone who sticks with a task until the job is done?
 If you have grit and determination, there’s an employer looking for you.